micro/micro/docs/reference/README.md

 ## Command Line

 The command line interface is the primary way to interact with a micro server.
-Its a simple binary that can either be interacted with using simple commands or an interactive prompt.
+It's a simple binary that can either be interacted with using simple commands or an interactive prompt.
 The CLI proxies all commands as RPC calls to the Micro server.
 In many of the builtin commands it will perform formatting and additional syntactic work.